 Paralytic or general anesthetics, narcotics or muscle relaxants unless absolutely necessary.
 If used, the ability to rapidly assist ventilation non-invasively or invasively should be available.

 The ALS Association developed a series of communication and educational tools to help inform medical providers as well as provide pertinent insurance and family information.
 Check out the tools here.

-This information was adapted from the ALS Association of Greater Sacramento.
+The ALS EMT/Emergency Room Information was adapted from the ALS Association of Greater Sacramento.